-A regular expression literal evaluates to a value of the RegExp type.
+A regular expression literal stands for a value of the Object type.
 This value is determined in two steps: first, the characters comprising the regular expression's RegularExpressionBody and RegularExpressionFlags production expansions are collected uninterpreted into two strings Pattern and Flags, respectively.
-Then each time the literal is evaluated, a new object is created as if by the expression new RegExp (Pattern, Flags) where RegExp is the standard built-in constructor with that name.
-The newly constructed object becomes the value of the RegularExpressionLiteral, If the call to new RegExp would generate an error, the error must be reported while scanning the program
+Then the new RegExp constructor is called with two arguments Pattern and Flags and the result becomes the value of the RegularExpressionLiteral.
+If the call to new RegExp generates an error, an implementation may, at its discretion, either report the error immediately while scanning the program, or it may defer the error until the regular expression literal is evaluated in the course of program execution.